yallport/sdc-EOgmaNeo/README.md

 ## OgmaNeo ##

 OgmaNeo is online (real-time) learning software.
-The OgmaNeo library contains implementations of Online Predictive Hierarchies.
+The OgmaNeo library contains implementations of Online Predictive Hierarchies based on the Feynman Machine.

 If you have a machine learning problem that has to do with data changing over time, and the traditional approaches to machine learning don't work, check out OgmaNeo!